 I get upset.
-I my throat closes up, I can still breathe just fine.
-But I can’t swallow, it feels like someone’s stabbing a sword into my throat.
+My throat closes up; I can still breathe just fine.
+But I can’t swallow; it feels like someone’s stabbing a sword into my throat.
 And there’s also a big stone at the same time.
-So when I get worked up, like when I get emotional and upset, that’s my tell, like, I know that I’m really upset because my throat starts to like, be extremely painful.
+So when I get worked up, like when I get emotional and upset, that’s my tell, like, I know that I’m distraught because my throat starts to be extremely painful.
 And I can’t swallow.

 And then the temperature thing on my left side pain.
-And I’ve had a really interesting experience with pleasure to like figuring out, so when something really hurts, it tickles.
-So like if I pick up a pot lid with my left hand that off of boiling water, it tickles.
-But so in the very beginning, it took my brain a while to figure out what was going on.
-Now I have the wits about me to be like that’s boiling water, I should use a pot holder.
-In the very beginning, I was like this is really cool.
+And I’ve had an exciting experience with the pleasure of figuring out that when something hurts, it tickles.
+So, it tickles if I pick up a pot lid with my left hand off boiling water.
+But initially, it took my brain a while to figure out what was happening.
+Now I have the wits to be like that’s boiling water; I should use a pot holder.
+In the very beginning, I was like this is cool.

-that’s kind of what happens is.
-So I have a bunch of tattoos and the ones that I have on the gotten and I’ve gotten them all since I’ve had the stroke.
+That’s kind of what happens.
+So I have many tattoos, and the ones I have on the gotten, and I’ve gotten them all since I’ve had the stroke.
 The ones on the left side of my body, I haven’t felt at all.
 And the ones on the right side of my body are like it was painful.
 I had one done on the back of my left calf last year.
-And I was actually almost orgasmic, the closer you got to the center line.
+And I was almost orgasmic the closer you got to the center line.
 It was extremely pleasurable.
-And the guy was like how you doing?
-You hold them?
+And the guy was like, how are you doing?
+Do you hold them?
 And I was like, I’m great.

-Let me tell you something that I heard that one of my messing friends told me about was that the reason why people enjoy having their toes sucked is because in the brain, the area for toes and the sensations and the feeling in the brain is very, very close to the spot for the genitalia.
+Let me tell you something that I heard that one of my messing friends said to me about the reason why people enjoy having their toes is that, in the brain, the area for toes and the sensations and the feeling in the brain is very, very close to the spot for the genitalia.

-So when you are arousing somebody, his genitalia and you’re touching their toes, or sucking their toes at the same time, or they’re going through that arousal process.
-It’s very easy for those things to wire together.
+So when you are arousing somebody, his genitalia, and you’re touching their toes, sucking their toes simultaneously, or they’re going through that arousal process.
+It’s straightforward for those things to wire together.
 So when the Princess of Wales or whoever it was, decides to have her toes stuck by the captain, or whoever it was, it is basically getting that person stimulated to that extent, in some cases, actually to, you know, maybe have an orgasm.
 I don’t know.
-But that’s that’s just a little bit of some information that came into my head right now.
-So not necessarily stroke. podcaster sort of information but Interesting, nonetheless.
+But that’s just some information that came into my head right now.
+So, it’s not necessarily a stroke e.
+It’s podcaster sort of information, but Interesting, nonetheless.

 Well, it’s interesting.
 It is very fascinating.
-Especially because I work with people with their feet.
-And I love feet too.
+Mainly because I work with people with their feet.
+And I love feet, too.
 So that’s interesting.

-Everyone loves a foot rub don’t they?
-Everyone just loves having their feet rubbed.
-So not only is it releasing tension, and it’s, you know, the feet are the gateway into the whole body, because they’re always on the ground.
+Everyone loves a foot rub, don’t they?
+Everyone loves having their feet rubbed.
+So it releases tension, and the feet are the gateway into the whole body because they’re always on the ground.
 They’re always supporting people.
-But also just people don’t understand that they are so closely linked to the brain, to that section with arousal occurs.
-And that’s one of the reasons why you know men, you can message your woman’s feet, and she’ll just almost do anything for you sometimes.
+But people don’t understand that they are so closely linked to the brain, to that section where arousal occurs.
+And that’s one of the reasons why you know men: you can message your woman’s feet, and she’ll almost do anything for you sometimes.

 Wow.
 Fascinating, huh?
 Cool.

 It was.
-Yeah, I’m gonna get more on the left side for sure.
+Yeah, I’m sure to get more on the left side.

 But I’m trying to think that there’s been some.
-So my lasting neurological effects were what I what I’ve said and I had a feeding tube for couldn’t swallow for eight weeks.
+So my lasting neurological effects were what I said, and I had a feeding tube that couldn’t swallow for eight weeks.
 It was summertime in Maine.
-So everyone was on vacation, then it was morial day Can’t be helped Memorial Day weekend.
+So everyone was on vacation, and then it was Memorial Day.
+It can’t be helped Memorial Day weekend.
 That’s not okay.
 Then it was the summer.
-So for heaven forbid, there should be a doctor that works in the summertime because they’ve got to go out sailing.
+So hea, even forbid, there should be a doctor that works in the summertime because they’ve got to go out sailing.
 They told me that I could get the feeding tube out in September.
 And I started swelling again in July.

-And I was going to have my baby sometime in August, because I just knew that would probably happen.
+And I was going to have my baby sometime in August because I knew that would probably happen.
 So I was like, I have a growing belly.
 I have this tube directly to my stomach.
 There’s food coming out of it.
-Now I’m swallowing food, but there’s still food coming out of it because it’s open to my stomach.
+Now I’m swallowing food, but there’s still food because it’s open to my stomach.
 There’s like a valve you can turn it off.
-So I had to once again travel to the bigger city to the big hospital.
+So I had to travel again to the bigger city to the big hospital.
 And the doctor there took it out who wasn’t on vacation.

-Yeah, but it was another experience where and so another thing is they gave me very high very high calorie carnation instant breakfast.
-There were these cans of really new high calorie food.
+Yeah, but it was another experience when they gave me a very high-calorie carnation instant breakfast.
+There were these cans of really new high-calorie food.
 And that’s what they fed me in the hospital through my feeding tube.
-And that’s they sent me home with to give myself when I went home.
-Now that would be like eating McDonald’s blended up.
+And they sent me home with to give myself when I went home.
+Now, that would be like eating McDonald’s blended up.
 Maybe I don’t know, I don’t eat McDonald’s.
-I that’s not how I eat at all.
+That’s not how I eat.
 I didn’t then.
-And I don’t know, I definitely don’t know.
+And I don’t know, I don’t know.

-And I did not then you know, I don’t know if you remember.
+And I did not then, I don’t know if you remember.
 But I said we were going to the farmers market.
-So like, I eat vegetables.
+So, like, I eat vegetables.
 Things like that.
-So it was I was grossed out by that.
-And I started swallowing after I’d had enough of the very high calorie kind of you know, I was out of it.
+So, I was grossed out by that.
+And I started swallowing after I’d had enough of the very high-calo kind of; I was out of it.
 My husband was there was so much going on.
 We’re like food.
 This is what we’re supposed to do.
 Let’s do it.
 And then I was like, What the hell am I doing?
 This is disgusting.

-It’s like, let’s juice you know, let’s get some vegetables and juice stuff.
-And like, blend up.
-Like let’s make chicken soup until it dissolves and blend it up and pour that crap down.
-You know, pour that stuff in the tube.
+It’s like, let’s juice, get some vegetables and juice stuff.
+And, like, blend up.
+Let’s make chicken soup until it disabled blended it you,p and pour that crap down.
+You know, run that stuff in the tube.
 It’s still liquid.
-And soon as I started doing that, two days later, I started swallowing because I had real food in my body.
-And my body was like, Oh, right, this stuff
+As soon as I started doing that, two days later, I started swallowing because I had real food.
+And my body was like, Oh, right, this stuff.